In this article:

 A construction supervisor I worked with once referred to a schedule developed in similar circumstances as explained above as "...the wish list drawn up by management", which indicates just how much faith he had in the schedule.

 I believe it to be crucial to have a representative from all areas involved in all the phases and lifecycles of a schedule.
 For example having the project manager involved will ensure a schedule that has all the crucial milestones.
 Having the construction manager involved will ensure a schedule that has all the tasks required to complete the work.
-Having the construction supervisor for that scope involved will ensure a schedule that is logically achievable with the allocated resources and so on.
+Similarly, having the construction supervisor for that scope involved will ensure a schedule that is logically achievable with the allocated resources and so on.

-Having the whole team involved will ensure a schedule that is capable of driving your project to completion within all the constraints set to it.
+However, having the whole team involved will ensure a schedule that is capable of driving your project to completion within all the constraints set to it.